-Clear water repellents should not be used as a replacement for a water-resistive barrier or air barrier within a masonry assembly.
+Clear water repellents should not be used as a replacement for a water-resistive barrier or air barrier within a masonry system.
 Water repellents are also not effective at bridging cracks or filling voids that result from poor joint design/installation or from long-term building movement.
 Although clear water repellents will increase the masonry’s ability to shed water, a repellent will not prevent efflorescence as a result of water intrusion behind a masonry veneer and will require reapplication to be effective over the long-term service life of the building.

 The following general procedures and considerations are the best practices for clear water repellent application:

 Elastomeric coatings reduce the amount of water absorbed by masonry substrates and also provide crack-bridging properties that help reduce water leaks.
 Elastomeric coatings are typically installed where additional water penetration resistance is desired and where a painted surface is visually acceptable.
-An example of an elastomeric-coated CMU wall is shown in Fig. i-38.
+An example of an elastomeric-coated CMU wall is shown in Fig. i-44.
 Elastomeric coatings can serve as a water-shedding surface, water-resistive barrier, and air barrier on the exterior face of a masonry substrate when a UV-stable coating is used.